WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 Research Experiences
 ======
-* July 2019 - Present, Independent research
+* July 2019 - Jun 2021, Independent research
   *Master’s Thesis: Features and Changes of Chinse Cyber Nationalism*
   * Analyzed features of Chinese cyber nationalism on Weibo with an original dataset of more than 150,000 Weibos using machine learning and social network analysis.
   * Results showed cyber nationalism which is rising recently has generated stable differentiation inside.
 Argued differentiation of cyber nationalism is shaped by diverse social forces, including official mobilization and traditional legacy.